-Dropshipping success stories are a dime a dozen.
-But actionable case studies that go along with them are few and far between.
-For that reason, I've decided to create this case study to help you become a success story yourself.
+Dropshipping success stories are a dime a dozen, as a matter of fact, actionable case studies that go along with them are few and far between.
+For that reason, I’ve decided to create this case study to help you become a success story yourself.

 Suhail had been running a couple of campaigns in a niche we’ve been active in for years.
 For that reason, we’d quickly found a couple of small winners and started scaling up to 100+ units a day when we had to change pendants… SHIT!

 To say 2020 was a wild ride would be a complete understatement, now our first campaign that was about to scale hard had to have the brakes slammed on so we didn’t oversell the SKU.